cristianoc/arc-challenge/README.md

-# ARC Challenge Framework: SizeARC, ColorsARC, and Grid Transformation Instantiations
+# ARC Challenge Framework: SizeARC, ColorsARC, InPaintingARC, and Foundations.

 This repository explores various simplified versions of the [Abstraction and Reasoning Corpus (ARC) challenge](https://www.kaggle.com/c/abstraction-and-reasoning-challenge), along with the theoretical framework and practical instantiations developed to solve them.